-As part of Poe’s portfolio with a global energy company, she negotiated agreements with communities and worked with international organizations including the World Bank, Inuit Circumpolar Council, WWF, First Peoples Worldwide, Living Earth, and The Nature Conservancy to create corporate partnerships and policy.
+As part of Poe’s portfolio with Royal Dutch Shell & TransCanada, she designed and led community engagement programs, negotiated agreements, and worked with international organizations including the World Bank, Inuit Circumpolar Council, World Wildlife Fund, First Peoples Worldwide, Living Earth, and The Nature Conservancy.